 During the self-exam, be sure to write down the location and appearance of any moles, blemishes, freckles and other marks on your skin so that you are familiar with them and can discern any changes.
 This will also help you understand if any new moles or blemishes have appeared since your last skin self-exam.
 If any of the marks concern you, schedule an appointment with a dermatologist.

 Basal cell carcinoma treatment at Moffitt Cancer Center

 If you’ve been experiencing the symptoms of basal cell carcinoma, you can consult with one of Moffitt Cancer Center’s skilled oncologists.
 Our Cutaneous Oncology Program specializes in the treatment of patients with various malignancies, including basal cell carcinoma.
 The oncologists in our Cutaneous Oncology Program focus exclusively on skin cancer and develop individualized treatment plans that take into account the cellular makeup of the cancer, the patient’s overall health and other factors.
 For many patients, our team completes a surgical excision in which the cancerous lesion as well as a margin of healthy skin is cut out.
 Another procedure, such as curettage and electrodesiccation, or lymph node surgery, may be the appropriate course of action.
 Radiation therapy is sometimes recommended after surgery, especially if there is concern about the cancer returning.
 We also provide immunotherapy and have a robust clinical trials program, ensuring our patients have access to the widest range of therapies for basal cell carcinoma.

 To make an appointment with one of our oncologists, call 1-888-663-3488 or complete a new patient registration form online.
-We provide our patients with prompt access to a cancer expert within a day, which is faster than any other cancer hospital in the nation.
+We provide our patients with prompt access to a cancer expert as soon as possible.